Titia Bergsma

-Titia Bergsma (Leeuwarden, February 13, 1786 – The Hague, April 2, 1821) was a Dutch woman who visited Dejima Island, Japan, in August 1817 with her husband, Jan Cock Blomhoff.
+Titia Bergsma (Leeuwarden, 13 February 1786 – The Hague, 2 April 1821) was a Dutch woman who visited Dejima Island, Japan, in August 1817 with her husband, Jan Cock Blomhoff.
+She was believed to be the first Western woman to visit Japan.

 Under the Tokugawa shogunate's sakoku policy Japan was extremely secluded.
 The Dutch and Chinese were allowed to visit the country, but only for trade, and no women were permitted.
 The governor of Nagasaki allowed Bergsma to enter the island.
 Five weeks later when the shōgun Tokugawa Ienari became aware of her presence, he ordered that Titia and the wetnurse Petronella Muns had to leave.
 In December the women went back to Batavia and Holland and Bergsma never saw her husband again.

 In the meanwhile, Japanese painters and sculptors had made 500 images of Bergsma.
 Her images had such popularity in Japan that they outsold all other prints in 19th century Japan.
 Images can be found all over Japan.
 There are companies which specialise entirely in Bergsma images.
-It is said her face can be seen on four million pieces of Japanese porcelain.
+Her face can be seen on millions of pieces of Japanese porcelain.

 The life of Bergsma has been adapted to animation in Japan.